Skip to Content

 Montezuma Castle recessed into the limestone cliff

-Montezuma Castle is one of the best-preserved ancient dwellings in North Central Arizona.
-The Castle comprises of a five-story dwelling carved into a white limestone cliff made up of about twenty rooms.
+Montezuma Castle is one of the best-preserved ancient dwellings in north central Arizona.
+This five-story dwelling is carved into a white limestone cliff showcasing 20 rooms covering 3,500 square feet of floor space.

 Shortly after becoming a national monument, the National Park Service undertook several major stabilization projects to help repair almost a century of looting and digging damage by treasure hunters.

-Tourists were allowed to enter the ruins via a series of wooden ladders until 1951 when the structure was deemed too unstable.
-Access inside the ruins today is only for official reasons.
+Tourists were originally allowed to enter the ruins via a series of wooden ladders until 1951 when the structure was deemed too unstable.
+Visitors can no longer go inside Montezuma Castle and access inside the ruins is only for official reasons.

 The main trail at the national monument

-As you first walk through the path, you are surrounded by white-barked Arizona sycamore trees.
-Several exhibits explaining over 900 years of ancient Sinagua culture are also on display.
+As you walk the path, you are surrounded by white barked Arizona sycamore trees.
+Several exhibits explaining 900 years of ancient Sinagua culture are also on display.

 After a short distance from the visitor center, Montezuma Castle slowly reveals itself.
-It’s extremely impressive when you lay eyes on it for the first time.
+The ruins are extremely impressive when you lay eyes on it for the first time.
+Keep an eye out for lizards, song birds and rock squirrels because animals are often found along the short hiking trail.

-Or take a moment to find some shade in the large sycamore trees and have a picnic as you take in cliff dwelling.
+Travel Tip: Take a moment to find some shade in the large sycamore trees and have a picnic as you admire the cliff dwelling from below.

 The remaining ruins of Castle A